Michael Elgin: Ring of Honor (2007, 2008, 2010–2016)

 On November 18, Elgin won the 2011 Survival of the Fittest tournament.
 He won a four-corner survival match against Kenny King, Adam Cole, and Tommaso Ciampa to advance to the tournament final, a six-man elimination match, in which he last eliminated Kyle O'Reilly to win the tournament and a guaranteed ROH World Championship match.
 At the Showdown in the Sun pay-per-view on March 31, 2012, Elgin unsuccessfully challenged Davey Richards for the ROH World Championship.
-The match was later given a five-star rating by Dave Meltzer of the Wrestling Observer Newsletter.
 Elgin later defeated fellow break-out star Adam Cole at Border Wars, in his hometown of Toronto.
 On July 20, ROH announced that Elgin had signed a long-term contract extension with the promotion.
 After months of teasing dissension between Elgin and the rest of the House of Truth, Elgin finally turned on the faction on September 16 at Death Before Dishonor X: State of Emergency by attacking Roderick Strong.
 At the following internet pay-per-view, Glory By Honor XI: The Unbreakable Hope on October 13, Elgin unsuccessfully challenged Kevin Steen for the ROH World Championship.
 After the match, Elgin was attacked by Roderick Strong.
 The attack led to a match on December 16 at Final Battle 2012: Doomsday, where Elgin was defeated by Strong, following interference from Truth Martini.
 On March 2, 2013, at the 11th Anniversary Show, Elgin defeated Strong in a two out of three falls match, during which Martini was banned from ringside.
 On April 6, at Supercard of Honor VII, Elgin defeated Jay Lethal to become the number one contender to the ROH World Championship.
 Before Elgin got his title shot however, the ROH World Championship was vacated and he was entered in the tournament to determine the new champion.
 In August, Elgin defeated Paul London and Karl Anderson to advance to the semifinals of the tournament.
 The following month, at Death Before Dishonor XI, Elgin defeated Kevin Steen to make it to the finals of the tournament, where he was defeated by Adam Cole.
 On October 26 at Glory By Honor XII, Elgin earned himself another shot at the ROH World Championship by pinning Cole to win a four-on-four elimination tag team match between ROH's champions and their top contenders.
 Elgin received his title shot on December 14 at Final Battle 2013, but was defeated by Cole in a three-way match, which also included Jay Briscoe.
 In May 2014, Elgin took part in a tour co-produced by ROH and New Japan Pro-Wrestling (NJPW).
 On May 17 at War of the Worlds, Elgin unsuccessfully challenged A.J.
 Styles for NJPW's top title, the IWGP Heavyweight Championship, in a three-way match, which also included Kazuchika Okada.